School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 • Any excursions and outings

-• Extra nights with the host family outside the dates of the stay
+• Extra nights in a host family outside the dates of the stay

 • Special dietary requirements

-• Canadian diploma (only for students in grade 12 who stay for one academic year)
+• Canadian diploma fees (only for students in grade 12 who stay for one academic year)

 • Any membership fees for sports clubs